Stochastic Compositional Gradient Descent under Compositional Constraints: Numerical Results

 \subsubsection{Fair SpAM}

-Bias within the historical data may also result in unfair regression models \cite{angwin2016machine}, where the decision variables are continuous \cite{komiyama2018nonconvex}.
-Continuing our earlier example of assessing the performance of employees, pertinent regression problems include learning models that predict their efficiency in performing certain tasks or estimate their salaries.
-As in the case of classification, regression models may again lead to biased predictions, if such biases are also present in the historical data.
-In this section, we study a related fair regression problem, where non-linear functions of expectations also arise.
-Fairness is ensured by imposing constraints on the model.

-A family of fairness metrics useful for regression is studied in \cite{berk2017convex}, where the constraints arising from the fairness requirements appear as penalties in the objective function.
-In this section, we consider Sparse Additive Models (SpAM) \cite{spam} which is a class of models used for sparse high dimensional non-parametric regression.
-To enforce the fairness, we utilize a constraint that restricts correlation between the prediction and sensitive attribute, similar to the ones in \cite{zafar2019fairness,zink2019fair}.

-SpAM models are used when the feature space of the data is large but contains several irrelevant features, thus necessitating a sparse prediction function.
-Given a data point $\br{\x_i,y_i}$, such that $\x_i \in \Rn^d$, SpAM models postulate that

-where, each $h_j :\bR \rightarrow \bR$ is a scalar feature function, $x_{ij}$ is the $j$-th entry of $\x_i$, and $\epsilon_i$ is the noise.
-The idea is to obtain a sparse set of features, e.g., by making several of the feature functions zero.
-In the special case when the feature functions $h_j$ are linear, this is readily achieved by making use of the $\ell_1$ norm penalty.
-In the more general non-linear case, the SpAM objective is given by \cite{wang2017stochastic}

-where $cH_j$ is the considered class of scalar functions.
-Since \eqref{spam} is an unconstrained problem with the objective being a non-linear function of expectation, it can be solved using the SCGD algorithm \cite{wang2017stochastic}.
-Consider the case each data point $(\x,y)$ is associated with a sensitive attribute $s \in \Rn$.
-Then the fairness in the regression model can be enforced by ensuring that the covariance between the sensitive attribute $s$ and the prediction $\sum_{j=1}^d h_j(x_j)$ is small in magnitude.
-Hence the optimization problem takes the form

-where $\tau$ is the design specific parameter.
-The problem in \eqref{fairspam} has stochastic constraint and can be solved using the proposed Algorithm.
-To this end, define $\zeta_1$, $\zeta_2$, $\zeta_3$, $\ldots$, $\zeta_p$ as the known basis functions of $\cH_j$, so that $h_j(x) = \sum_{k=1}^p w_k \zeta_k(x)$ where $w_k$ are the coefficients.
-The optimization problem boils down to finding the set of coefficients corresponding to each basis function as
+Here, we apply CSSPA algorithm to solve SpAM problem with fairness constraints (see Sec. \ref{spamsec}).
+To this end, define $\zeta_1$, $\zeta_2$, $\zeta_3$, $\ldots$, $\zeta_q$ as the known basis functions of $\cH_j$, so that $h_j(x) = \sum_{k=1}^q w_k \zeta_k(x)$ where $w_k$ are the coefficients.
+Hence the optimization problem boils down to finding the set of coefficients corresponding to each basis function as

 Now we can write the objective function of the problem \eqref{fairspamcoeff} in the required form as

 and with linear constraints.
 Since all data points and basis functions are finite valued, we can ensure that $\norm{w}^2 \leq B_w$, $\norm{\x}^2 \leq B_x$, $y^2 \leq B_y$, $s^2 \leq B_s$, and $\zeta_k(\x_{ij})^2 \leq B_\zeta$ for all $\x,i,j$, and $k$.